fadils/my-resume/README.md

 # My Resume App

 Your resume in an app.
+A just-wear-it Android code for your digital resume.
 Show people who you are and what you can do in a beautifully created digital resume.

 # License